wp-plugins/typofr/readme.txt

 == Installation ==

 1. Copy the `typofr` folder to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress
-1. Go make something fun of your life, you've finished here.
+3. Go make something fun of your life, you've finished here.

 == Changelog ==

+= 0.3 =

+* Better OOP structure
+* Back-Office settings for content to fix
+* Back-Office settings for fix to apply

 = 0.2 =